TIDES-transit/TIDES/CONTRIBUTING.md

 ## License to Use

-The TIDES specification is licensed under the Apache License 2.0 as defined in <LICENSE> file.
+The TIDES specification is licensed under the Apache License 2.0 as defined in the [LICENSE][license].

 ## Project Governance